rkgra/todo/README.md

 * [ ] User can **tap a todo item in the list and bring up an edit screen for the todo item** and then have any changes to the text reflected in the todo list.
 * [ ] User can **persist todo items** and retrieve them properly on app restart

+The following **optional** features are implemented:

+* [ ] Persist the todo items into SQLite instead of a text file
+* [ ] Improve style of the todo items in the list using a custom adapter

 ## Video Walkthrough